Holworth/Notes/readme.md

 ## MAINTAINMENT

-This project is maintened by auto-run shellscript in `/dev`.
+This project is maintained by auto-run shellscript in `/dev`.

 ## FOLDER ARCHITECTURE